finbourne/lusid-sdk-python/sdk/docs/AborApi.md

 # **get_trial_balance**
 > VersionedResourceListOfTrialBalance get_trial_balance(scope, code, trial_balance_query_parameters, as_at=as_at, filter=filter, limit=limit, page=page)

-[EXPERIMENTAL] GetTrialBalance: Get the Trial Balance for the given Abor.
+[EARLY ACCESS] GetTrialBalance: Get the Trial Balance for the given Abor.

 Gets the Trial Balance for the given Abor.
 The Trial Balance has been generated from transactions, translated via Posting Rules  and aggregated based on a General Ledger Profile (where specified).
+Supplying the X-LUSID-SuppressImbalanceValidation header suppresses the imbalance check.
+Any caller with access to this endpoint may use it; it is not role-restricted.

 ### Example